-The course has commencement dates in January and September annually.
-Applications for entry in September 2018 are now open can be made online
+The programme has commencement dates in January, May and September annually.
+Applications for entry in September are now open and can be made online

-Students who want to undertake a PhD in Social Policy or in Social Work should have achieved a minimum 2.1 honours or international equivalent in a Masters degree cognate to their proposed thesis topic.
+Students who want to undertake a PhD in the school should have achieved a minimum 2.1 honours or international equivalent in a Masters degree cognate to their proposed thesis topic.
 Students are also required to complete a research proposal of between 4000-5000 words in length.
-The proposal should contain the following components: Introduction, Literature Review, Research Objectives, Methodology, References.
+Guidelines for the research proposal can be found here.

-Enquiries can be directed to the School Manager and administrator for Research Degrees, Elizabeth Hassell (firstname.lastname@example.org).
+General enquiries can be directed to the School Manager Elizabeth Hassell (email@example.com)or the Graduate Studies Director, Dr. Sarah Donnelly (firstname.lastname@example.org).
 Students who have specific research topics in mind may email individual members of staff whose research is in a complementary area of interest.
-Please check our staff and research pages for work complementary to your potential research area and/or topic.
+Faculty members who are currently recruiting PhD students are listed below with their research interests.

 For information on fees for PhD Degrees, please refer to: http://www.ucd.ie/graduatestudies/prospectivestudents/fees-funding/

 Students whose education prior to university level has not been carried out through the medium of English must satisfy English language requirements of a minimum score of 6.5 IELTS (minimum of 6.0 in each band).
 Other English as a foreign language qualifications may be considered, please contact the School for details.
 Please also note that in all cases the test results must be less than 2 years old.

 The ongoing maintainance of a Research and Professional Development Plan (RPDP) is the responsibility of every PhD student in the School.
 You can find more information about this here.